Do you need to apostille your documents for India?

 We can apostille documents signed and notarized in all 50 States and the District of Columbia (USA Apostille).
 Once you receive the documents back with the apostille, you will then need to contact the Consulate General of India for instructions on how to attest your documents.

 Note: We can only assist you with the apostille service.
-USA Apostille, Inc. does not provide Embassy or Consulate attestation for India.
+Apostille Services does not provide Embassy or Consulate attestation for India.

 A power of attorney needs to be signed and witnessed by two individuals (with their names and addresses clearly mentioned).
 Please visit the Consulate General of India website for instructions on how to create this document.